New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Numerical Simulation

 \subsection{Computational Complexity}

 To evaluate the computational complexity, we compare the new CFJLAS method and the iterative method.
-We note that the iterative method requires more iterations or more computational complexity when the initial guess deviates from the true parameters.
+We notice that the iterative method requires more iterations or more computational complexity when the initial guess deviates from the true parameters.
 However, the complexity of the new CFJLAS is stable as analyzed in Section \ref{comana}.

 We simulate the case with inaccurate initialization for the iterative method.
-We fix the measurement noise $\sigma=2$ m, and vary the error STD of the initial position for the iterative method from 10 to 200 m.
-At each step, we run 100,000 Monte-Carlo simulations for each of the two methods.
+We fix the measurement noise at $\sigma=2$ m, and vary the error STD of the initial position for the iterative method from 10 to 200 m.
+The 8-AN case is used.
+At each initial STD step, we run 100,000 Monte-Carlo simulations for each of the two methods.

 The computation time of both methods are depicted in Fig. \ref{fig:complexityerr} (a).
-The average iteration count of the iterative method from 100,000 Monte-Carlo runs is shown in Fig. \ref{fig:complexityerr} (b).
-We can see from the figure that the iteration count of the iterative method increases when the initial guess has larger error.
+The average number of iterations for the iterative method from 100,000 Monte-Carlo runs is shown in Fig. \ref{fig:complexityerr} (b).
+We can see from the figure that the number of iterations increases when the initial guess has larger error.
 With inaccurate initialization, the computational complexity of the iterative method is growing and is larger than that of the CFJLAS.
 The result is consistent with the complexity analysis in Section \ref{compana}, and shows the superiority of the CFJLAS.

 Nowadays, IoT devices with more functionalities and lower power consumption are developing fast.
 The reduced complexity and independence on initial guess make the new CFJLAS method more appealing to the power and resource constrained applications such as positioning for wearable devices, location-based service on smartphones, and autonomous guidance for miniature drones.